Contributed by Anthea Skinner

 Many invisible disabilities can affect a person’s mobility, making them eligible for a disability parking permit.
-People with physical disabilities or chronic illnesses may be unable to walk long distances, or may need extra room to enter or exit the car.
-People with intellectual disabilities or brain injuries may need help with equipment like seat belts, or to walk safely through traffic.
+People with a physical disability or chronic illnesses may be unable to walk long distances or may need extra room to enter or exit the car.
+People with cognitive disabilities or brain injuries may need help with equipment like seat belts, or to walk safely through traffic.
 While others need quick access to exits in case of panic attacks or medical emergencies.

 Despite this, people with invisible disabilities often face harassment for using their disability parking permits because they “don’t look disabled enough”.
 The results of our survey reveal that this discrimination is disturbingly common, with 77 per cent of respondents stating that they had been harassed or insulted while using their parking permits.
 Of those people who had been harassed, 40 per cent said that it happened to them “all the time” or “frequently”.

 Survey Results – A Quick Look

 - 633 people took part in the survey.

 - The respondents included people with over 100 types of disability and their family, friends, carers and support workers.